 While both approaches are minimally invasive, robotic surgery offers certain advantages over the VATS approach for lung cancer surgery: Its exceptional precision and highly maneuverable “wrists,” which can rotate through 540 degrees, are ideally suited for resecting lung tissues and dissecting lymph nodes in the confined space of the chest.
 Another advantage is the da Vinci Si surgical robot’s high-definition, 3-D camera, which provides a superior view of the tissues being operated on.
 Robotic lung surgery also enables the surgeon to view the lung structures from the front of the chest wall—an approach that more closely resembles that of open surgery.
 Patients tend to be discharged somewhat sooner following robotic surgery, as well—typically in two to three days, compared to four days for the typical VATS procedure.

 The NYU Robotic Surgery Center is one of the few institutions in the country to offer a full range of robot-assisted lung cancer procedures, including robotic lobectomies.
-Our robotic thoracic surgical team includes Dr. Harvey Pass, Chief of Thoracic Surgery at NYU Langone Medical Center and a long-time leader in the development and teaching of minimally-invasive techniques for thoracic surgery, and Dr. Michael Zervos, recently named Director of Robotic Thoracic Surgery, who is one of a small group of surgeons at NYU Langone and in the U.S. to have performed a large number of lung resections.
+Our robotic thoracic surgical team includes Dr. Harvey Pass, Chief of Thoracic Surgery at NYU Langone Medical Center and a long-time leader in the development and teaching of minimally-invasive techniques for thoracic surgery, and Dr. Michael Zervos, recently named Director of Robotic Thoracic Surgery at NYU Langone, who is one of a small group of surgeons at NYU Langone and in the U.S. to have performed a large number of lung resections.
 In recognition of his expertise, Dr. Zervos has been asked by Intuitive, Inc., manufacturer of the da Vinci Si surgical robot, to serve as a proctor for other physicians who are training to perform robot-assisted lung cancer surgery.
 Dr Costas Bizekis will also be performing robotic lung resections going forward.